weseek/awesome-database-backup/apps/awesome-mongodb-backup/README.md

 | `CRONMODE` | - **NO SETTINGS REQUIRED** (Only `CRON_EXPRESSION` needs to be set) |
 | `AWSCLIOPT` | - **DISABLED** |
 | `GCSCLIOPT` | - **DISABLED** |

+**Note**: weseek/mongodb-awesome-backup always used S3 path-style addressing. awesome-mongodb-backup defaults to virtual-hosted-style addressing, so if you use a self-hosted S3-compatible endpoint (e.g. MinIO), set `AWS_FORCE_PATH_STYLE=true`.

 For more details, see:
 - [mongodb-backup](../mongodb-backup/README.md)